-A number of new standards, amendments to standards and interpretations are effective for annual reporting periods beginning after 1 January 2019.
-Management has made an assessment and concluded that none of these are expected to have a material impact on the financial statements.
+There are no new accounting standards, amendments and interpretations effective for the first time for the financial year beginning 1 July 2019 that would be expected to have a material impact on the Schemes.

 (c) Financial instruments

 (i) Classification

 The Schemes classify their investments based on their business model for managing those financial assets and their contractual cash flow characteristics.
 The Schemes' portfolio of financial assets is managed and its performance is evaluated on a fair value basis in accordance with the Schemes' documented investment strategy.
 The Schemes evaluate the information about their investments on a fair value basis together with other related financial information.